loculus-project/loculus/README.md

 - Sequence and metadata processing pipeline is in [`preprocessing`](/preprocessing) folder, see [`preprocessing/specification.md`](/preprocessing/specification.md)
 - Deployment code is in `kubernetes`, see [`kubernetes/README.md`](/kubernetes/README.md).
   Check this for local development setup instructions.
-- Authorization is performed by our own keycloak instance.
+- Authentication is performed by our own [Keycloak](https://www.keycloak.org/) instance.
 See config in [`keycloak-image`](kubernetes/loculus/templates/keycloak-deployment.yaml) and [`realm-config`](kubernetes/loculus/templates/keycloak-config-map.yaml).
 The keycloak login theme is built with a custom [keycloakify](keycloak/keycloakify) build.

 The following diagram shows a rough overview of the involved software components: